chef/chef-web-docs/chef_master/source/ctl_analytics.rst

 .. end_tag

-The Chef Analytics installations that are done using the omnibus installer include a command-line utility named opscode-analytics-ctl.
+The Chef Analytics installations that are done using the Chef installer include a command-line utility named opscode-analytics-ctl.
 This command-line tool is used to start and stop individual services, reconfigure the Chef Analytics server, run smoke tests, and tail the Chef Analytics log files.

 .. note:: .. tag chef_subscriptions